kairavb/hacking_website/README.md

 # hacking_website
-a ethical hacking website i made when i was 13 years old (2017)
+a old website to learn about ethical hacking and tinker with few tools

 // intro
+i made this when i was 13 years old (2017)
 this was my first website, made for school competittion, got 1st prize there!!
 i continued to upgrade the project months after competition, so the final version differs with the orignal by little
 at that time i was very much intrested in the field of cyber security, wanted to become ethcial hacker